ZohalMirkhel/Personal_Portfolio/README.md

 # Zohal Mirkhel's Portfolio

-This portfolio showcases the projects and skills of me (Zohal Mirkhel), a web developer specializing in HTML, CSS, JavaScript, Java, SQL, WordPress, and Bootstrap.
-The portfolio is designed with a modern, minimalist aesthetic and features a dark theme.

-# Zohal Mirkhel's Portfolio

 This portfolio showcases the projects and skills of Zohal Mirkhel, a web developer specializing in HTML, CSS, JavaScript, Java, SQL, WordPress, and Bootstrap.
 The portfolio is designed with a modern, minimalist aesthetic and features a dark theme.

 ## Table of Contents